AposKonti/VLSI-Cadence-Virtuoso-Lab/README.md

 In this reposotory, the final designs are exhibited as pngs.

-Cadence Virtuoso Files will be added if future access to the file system of the server is granded.
+Cadence Virtuoso Files will be added if future access to the file system of the server is granted.